uoftgasa/uoftgasa.github.io/markdown/index.md

 ### [High Park](http://www.highparktoronto.com)

 The only park in Toronto that I've visited that you can get in deep enough to lose sight of the city.
-High Park is a massive green space to the west of the city
+High Park is a massive green space to the west of the city.
+In addition to more untamed woods of the off-leash dog park, you can enjoy more cultivated displays

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcwMjQxOTQwOV19
+eyJoaXN0b3J5IjpbODY5NDE3NDE0XX0=
 -->